ChanlChanl

 );

-Each step in the chain has a single responsibility.
-Step 1 extracts data.
-Step 2 generates a draft.
-Step 3 reviews it.
-You can test each step independently, swap out models per step (maybe use a cheaper model for extraction, a more capable one for drafting), and add steps without rewriting the whole pipeline.
-If you're measuring quality with scorecards, you can score each step individually to find exactly where your chain breaks down.
+Each step has a single responsibility.
+You can test them independently, swap models per step (cheaper model for extraction, more capable one for drafting), and add steps without rewriting the whole pipeline.
+If you're measuring quality with scorecards, you can score each step individually to pinpoint exactly where your chain breaks down.

 typescript